HashimKage/HashimKage/README.md

 ###

-<h5 align="left">Custom ROM Tester-Linux Explorer                Science student // Balancing studies with Bootloops and builds.
-Enthusiastic learner diving into ROMs ,kernels ,and Android internals ,one flash at a time.
-Exploring the Linux world, from basic commands to deeper system customization .Curious about how tings work under the hood- device trees, hardware quirks , kernels, and more.
+<h5 align="left">🦋Custom ROM Tester-Linux Explorer                Science student // Balancing studies with Bootloops and builds.
+Enthusiastic learner diving into ROMs ,kernels ,and Android internals ,one flash at a time.🥱    Exploring the Linux world, from basic commands to deeper system customization .Curious about how tings work under the hood- device trees, hardware quirks , kernels, and more.
 Always experimenting, always improving  always having fun with tech.
 Aston daily driver for ROM using , testing and kernel expirments.</h5>

 ###